k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 - [AI interfaces](17_tdm_ai_generation_implementation.md) - AI DB and Kubernetes interfaces.
-TDM 9.0 has added an integrated AI solution for a synthetic data generation.
-The AI-related interfaces must be disabled if the AI machine is not installed and the AI data generation is not in use.
+TDM 9.0 has added an integrated AI solution for generating synthetic data.
+The AI-related interfaces must be disabled in case the AI machine is not installed and the AI data generation is not in use.

 ### Shared Globals